 National Chavez Center

-The National Chavez Center promotes and preserves the legacy of Cesar Chavez through his images and words as well as the grounds where he spent his last years, including the Cesar E. Chavez National Monument.
-Our aim is to protect and preserve the beautiful, sprawling estate at Nuestra Señora Reina de La Paz (Our Lady Queen of Peace) in Keene, California, where Cesar Chavez’s grave lies amidst the Memorial Gardens and where thousands of visitors pass through every year to pay homage.
+The National Chavez Center promotes and preserves the legacy of Cesar Chavez through his images and words as well as the grounds where he spent his last years, including the César E. Chávez National Monument.
+Our aim is to protect and preserve the beautiful, sprawling estate at Nuestra Señora Reina de La Paz (Our Lady Queen of Peace), also known as La Paz, in Keene, California, where Cesar and Helen Chavez’s graves lie amidst the Memorial Gardens and where thousands of visitors pass through every year to pay homage.
 But the National Chavez Center is not just a memorial.
 It includes The Forty Acres in Delano, California, the former headquarters for the United Farm Workers of America and where Cesar Chavez held his first public fast.
 The National Chavez Center further honors Cesar Chavez’s work and legacy through the promotion and coordination of hundreds of annual celebrations and service activities across the country.

-On the north grounds of the 187-acre National Chavez Center stands the 17,000-square-foot Villa La Paz Conference & Education Center.
+On the north grounds of the 187-acre National Chavez Center stands the 17,000-square-foot Villa La Paz Conference & Event Center.
 Cesar Chavez’s dream of a place to train future generations of dedicated activists became one step closer to reality in 2010 with the grand opening of this sprawling conference and educational center in the restored mission-style structures where he once held community gatherings and sessions with movement leaders and staff.
-Villa La Paz hosts corporate and organizational conferences and retreats, educational seminars, exhibits, weddings, receptions and other special events.
+La Paz hosts corporate and organizational conferences, retreats, educational seminars, exhibits, weddings, receptions, and other special events.

 Planning Your Visit

 Directions: The monument is located in the town of Keene, California, on Highway 58.
 Take exit 139 toward Keene, then turn right on Woodford-Tehachapi Road.
 César E. Chávez National Monument will be on your left.